Gongting811/625FinalProject/README.md

 ## Contribution

 Ting Gong: Helped formulate the research question as well as collect, manipulate and analyze data in the preprocessing stage.
-Contributed to the Introduction, Data Preprocessing and Exploratory Data Analysis sections of the final report, as well as the creation and maintenance of the GitHub repository.
+Contributed to the Introduction, Data Preprocessing and Exploratory Data Analysis sections of the final report, as well as the maintenance of the GitHub repository.
 Collaborated with teammates through GitHub collaboration and Slack conversations.

 Margaret Prentice: Helped formulate the research question.
 Contributed to the Logistic Regression and Random Forest models in the Methodology section of the final report.
 Collaborated with teammates through GitHub collaboration and Slack conversations.